Why do urban acts dominate streams so far?

 In the other side, we can see that Country, AC and Christmas albums completely took over the top spots among Albums lists.
 The American public hasn’t become crazy about Christmas records suddenly in 2007.
 It’s just that those records were less impacted by track sales.
 That’s how since 2009 adult-oriented albums sold more units inside the Annual Top 10s than Rap, R&B, Pop and Rock albums combined, which is a true nonsense in terms of real popularity of those respective genres.

-All those figures tell us that urban albums have always been highly popular since 2002.
+All these numbers tell us that urban albums have always been highly popular since 2002.
 They also tell us that fans of other genres including Country or AC music still need to do the transition to streaming.
 That is the crucial part.
 One shouldn’t take for granted that in the long run only urban acts will be doing well there.

 Class rock acts are now dominating Spotify in terms of catalog streams, just like it happened in album sales in the past.
 The Rolling Stones and Creedence Clearwater Revival own half of the Top 10 most streamed tracks from the 60s, Queen massively dominate the 70s while Journey, U2, Queen again, Guns N Roses and Bon Jovi all have at least one of the biggest 80s tracks.
 Among tracks from the 90s, only Mariah Carey‘s All I Want For Christmas Is You can maintain the pace of hits from Oasis, Nirvana, Radiohead, Foo Fighters and the Red Hot Chili Peppers.